segmentio/analytics-android/README.md

-## Developer Feedback Requested: Analytics-Kotlin Pilot
+## Developer Feedback Requested: Analytics-Kotlin Beta

 **A beta release of the new Analytics-Kotlin library is available at the [Analytics-Kotlin repository](https://github.com/segmentio/analytics-kotlin).
 This library is governed by [Segment’s First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/), and should not be used in production scenarios.**